Data science is a hot field right now, promising tons of career opportunities, lucrative salaries, and relevance to countless industries.

 But our latest program offered by the University of Michigan offers some unique selling points.

 Top National Public Research University

 The University of Michigan is the United States’ #1 public research university.
 The school boasts impressive alumni, like 38th US president Gerald Ford, Google co-founder Larry Page, and award-winning violinist Xiang Gao.
-Specifically, the university’s School of Information places high in countless national rankings and attracts students from all over the world, including the top 10 US News Information Studies Program for 2022.
+Specifically, the university’s School of Information places high in countless national rankings and attracts students from all over the world, including the top 10 US News Information Studies Program.

 Some of the University of Michigan’s research initiatives have a greater impact and address relevant world issues.
 Women in STEM, privacy in AI, and nutrition in “food deserts” are a few of many significant research areas.
 Additionally, Coursera’s program offers students access to the University of Michigan’s respected, expert faculty through live office hours and emails.